Note

 brew install --cask microsoft-openjdk@21

-To install on macOS with the TAR.GZ package, just extract the file into a location.
-The JDK will be inside <location>/jdk-<version>/Contents/Home.
+To install on macOS with the TAR.GZ package, extract the file to your desired location.
+The JDK is located at <location>/jdk-<version>/Contents/Home.

 To install using the PKG installer, open the installer and follow the instructions.
-By default, the JDK will be installed at /Library/Java/JavaVirtualMachines/microsoft-21.jdk/Contents/Home.
+By default, the JDK is installed at /Library/Java/JavaVirtualMachines/microsoft-25.jdk/Contents/Home.

 Uninstall on macOS